Ultimate Frederick Real Estate Investing Guide for 2026

 Housing

-The rate of home ownership is at in Frederick.
-The percentage of the state’s populace that are homeowners is , in comparison with across the nation.
+The rate of home ownership is in Frederick. of the total state's populace are homeowners, as are of the population across the nation.

-The percentage of homes that are occupied by tenants in Frederick is .
-The tenant occupancy rate for the state is .
-The equivalent percentage in the United States generally is .
+The rental housing occupancy rate in Frederick is .
+The rental occupancy percentage for the state is .
+The same percentage in the nation across the board is .

-The percentage of occupied homes and apartments in Frederick is , and the rate of unoccupied homes and multi-family units is .
+The total occupied percentage for homes and apartments in Frederick is , while the unoccupied percentage for these units is .

 Frederick Rent & Ownership